NDHU College of Science and Engineering: Reputation and ranking

 NDHU College of Science and Engineering was ranked among world's top 400 and Taiwan's top five schools of computer science and electrical engineering by Times Higher Education World University Ranking, NTU Ranking, Round University Ranking, and it was ranked world's 403th and Taiwan's 5th for medical science by Round University Ranking.

 TSMC Semiconductor Program

-In 2025, NDHU College of Science and Engineering established an partnership with Taiwan Semiconductor Manufacturing Company (TSMC) to co-found the Semiconductor Program (半導體學程), becoming the first partner university in eastern Taiwan.
+In 2025, NDHU College of Science and Engineering established a partnership with Taiwan Semiconductor Manufacturing Company (TSMC) to co-found the Semiconductor Program (半導體學程), becoming the first partner university in eastern Taiwan.
 The initiative is coordinated by the Department of Electrical Engineering, working with the Departments of Materials Science and Engineering, Chemistry, Opto-Electronic Engineering, Physics and Computer Science.
 It offers three training tracks that follow the curriculum framework set by TSMC: